leewardslope/gatsby-theme-nehalem/demo/content/posts/blog/a-detailed-guide-on-stellar-evolutionon-the-life-of-stars.md

+---
+title: A detailed guide on stellar evolution or life of starts
+path: /stellar-evolution
+tags:
+  - General
+metaImage: assets/different-paths.png
+featuredImage: ./assets/different-paths.png
+excerpt: The life cycle of any star, from birth to death, and all the stages in between, will span millions or even billions of years.
+This is why stars don’t seem to change at all, because a human lifetime is a snippet of a fraction of a blink of an eye to these behemoths.
+created: 2020-06-12T16:06:01.503Z
+updated: 2020-06-12T16:06:02.283Z
+---
 I’m back again, but not like some random tech junkie - I’m back as a physics student.
 So in this post let’s kill some stars rather than falling on some random technology.

 ## Introduction